Last updated on April 1, 2026

 Yavimaya Coast

-Kinnan, Bonder Prodigy is all about making infinite mana and using its activated ability as an outlet (finding Spectral Sailor or Prophet of Distortion to draw all the cards you need).
+One of the best Simic commanders, Kinnan, Bonder Prodigy is all about infinite mana and its activated ability as a mana sink to find Spectral Sailor or Prophet of Distortion to draw all the cards you need.

-The first and simplest combo involves a mana dork and Freed from the Real with Kinnan in play.
+The first and simplest combo involves a mana dork like Sylvan Caryatid and Freed from the Real with Kinnan in play.
 Isochron Scepter plus Dramatic Reversal plus a handful of mana rocks is another classic way to generate infinite mana.

 With so many combo pieces and a handful of tutors to help you out, you should always be able to combo off quickly.